OddboxHQ/technical-tests/front-end/README.md

 The Oddbox Front-End technical test is designed to test your fundamental understanding of building a React application and fetching data from an API endpoint.

+Please do not spend longer than 4 hours on the task - we are looking to understand your approach rather than your ability to build something production-ready in a morning!

 ## Task

 Your task is to build a simple front-end to display recipes for customers.